dspinellis/reference_implementation/README.md

 ## License
 Unless otherwise noted, this code is licensed under the Apache 2.0 license, as found in the LICENSE file.

 Some files under `epidose/hardware/firmware` are copyrighted by STMicroelectronics and licensed under the
 [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause).

+## Acknowledgment
+This project is partly funded through the EOSC Secretariat.
+EOSCsecretariat.eu has received funding from the European Union's Horizon Programme call H2020-INFRAEOSC-05-2018-2019, grant Agreement number 831644.